 If Google's Android timeline holds, Android Pie will be the last major upgrade for the original Pixel and Pixel XL.
 The devices will get security updates and bug fixes for another year, but after that users will be on their own.

 Android version support for the Pixel 2 and Pixel 2 XL will end alongside security updates in October 2020.

 The Pixel 3 and Pixel 3 XL will get software updates until October 2021 making them the best choice for those that love holding onto their phone for three years or more.

 Pixel devices are also first to milestone Android upgrades from Google.
 For instance, Pixel phones were the first to Android 8.1 Oreo.
 That update rolled out in December, 2017.

-Samsung didn't get its first Android 8.1 update out until summer, 2018 and the roll out continues as we push toward the end of the year.
+Samsung didn't get its first Android 8.1 update out until summer, 2018 and the roll out continues as we push into 2019.

 3 Reasons Not to Install watchOS 5.2 & 9 Reasons You Should